Monika365/MonikaShah-Portfolio.github.io/README.md

 Welcome to my portfolio!

-I'm Monika Shah — a passionate professional with a background in software development and data analytics.
+I'm Monika Shah — a passionate Data professional with a background in software development and data analytics.
 This portfolio showcases a selection of my projects, each reflecting my commitment to solving real-world problems, enhancing user experiences, and making data-driven decisions.

 🔍 What You’ll Find Here
 Data Analytics Projects: Dashboards, reports, and case studies using tools like Python, SQL, Power BI, and Tableau.